What is VBA in Excel?

 - Alt + F5: Run Error Handler

-- Alt + F6: Switch between last two windows
+- Alt + F6: Switch between the last two windows

 - Alt + F11: Toggle between VBA Editor and Excel